 In 2008, the National Institute of Corrections in cooperation with the University of Cincinnati announced the availability of a series of new risk/need assessments for adult, women offenders.
 The assessments include: 1) a full instrument, The Women’s Risk/Needs Assessment (WRNA), which assesses both gender-neutral and gender-responsive factors and affords separate forms for probation, prison, and pre-release; and 2) the Women’s Risk/Needs Assessment - Trailer (WRNA-T) which is designed to supplement existing risk/needs assessments such as the Level of Service Inventory - Revised or the Northpointe COMPAS.
 The WRNA-T is also available in yuseparate forms for probation, prison, and pre-release populations.

-In 2018, UC began a partnership with Dr. Emily Salisbury and the University of Nevada Las Vegas to offer training on the WRNA tool.
+UC partners with Dr. Emily Salisbury and the University of Utah to offer training on the WRNA tool.
 Dr. Salisbury, a co-author of the WRNA creation project, is a well-known researcher on women offenders.
-For more information please visit UNLV's website.
+For more information please visit the Utah website.